 What's going on?

-On February 24, Russian military forces began an invasion of Ukraine.
-Shelling, airstrikes and other active hostilities are targeting cities across the country, causing serious damage to homes and infrastructure, including electricity lines, gas and water systems.
-Food is one of the top three concerns of people along with safety and access to fuel for transportation.
+On Feb.
+24, 2022, Russian military forces began an invasion of Ukraine.
+Shelling, air strikes and other active hostilities have caused serious damage to homes and infrastructure, including power, gas and water systems.

 Conflict has been ongoing between Russia and Ukraine since late 2013, with Russia annexing the Crimea peninsula in March 2014.